Sydney’s Best Day Trip: Katoomba & the Blue Mountains, Australia

 So great to see Robin, too!

 We catch up over drinks and dinner and spend hours laughing and reliving our Antarctic experience.
+It was such a fantastic evening!
+This just goes to show that friends made in Antarctica quickly become lifelong friends.

 The next morning, Angela and I hit the road for the drive out to Katoomba and Blue Mountains National Park.